 Making Timely Payments

-One key thing I learned is on-time payments make up 35% of your FICO® Score.
+One key thing I learned is that on-time payments make up 35% of your FICO® Score.
 It’s a big deal for boosting your score.
 Always pay on time to see your score climb.

 Keeping Low Balances